cranksters/pd-usb/readme.md

 #### `evalLuaPayload`

 Sends a compiled Lua function to the device to be evaluated.
-The payload must be a Playdate-compatible Lua function compiled with [`luaU_dump()`](https://github.com/lua/lua/blob/v5.4-alpha/ldump.c#L215) from luac.
+The payload must be a Playdate-compatible Lua function compiled with `pdc` from the Playdate SDK.
 It will return anything printed to the device's console.

 > ⚠️ This is pretty hardcore, you're probably not going to find this useable unless you really know what you're doing.